Hackers compromise FBI’s external email system

 Hackers were able to break into the Federal Bureau of Investigation’s email systems on Saturday and send out tens of thousands of fake emails from an FBI address, according to cybersecurity researchers.

-Ironically, the hacked messages warned of a possible cyber attack, according to the monitoring group Spamhaus Project.
+Ironically, the hacked messages warned of a possible cyber attack, according to the monitoring group Spamhaus.

 The agency said it is aware of the cyberattack.